 How much: £75 per person for three courses

-What: Wonderfully convivial at the best of times, Darby’s is taking things up a notch for Thanksgiving with a delectable four-course family-style feast curated by head chef Dean Parker.
-Bring your appetite for an all-American set menu, available on Thanksgiving only, that includes deep-fried truffle mac and cheese, home-baked cornbread with scallion cream cheese, a full turkey feast with all the trimmings and apple pie for afters.
-And, just as you would in the States, you’ll even get a doggy bag containing a slice of Darby’s addictive burnt honey cake to take home.
+What: Wonderfully convivial at the best of times, Darby’s takes things up a notch for Thanksgiving with a delectable four-course family-style feast curated by head chef Dean Parker.
+Bring your appetite for an all-American set menu, usually available on Thanksgiving only, that has included deep-fried truffle mac and cheese, home-baked cornbread with scallion cream cheese, a full turkey feast with all the trimmings and apple pie for afters in the past.
+And just as you would in the States, if last year is anything to go by, you’ll even get a doggy bag containing a slice of Darby’s addictive burnt honey cake to take home.

 Where: Darby’s, 3 Viaduct Gardens, Vauxhall, SW11 7AY

 How much: £55 per person for five courses